If you click on affiliate links on this website and make a purchase, we may earn a commission at no additional cost to you. Privacy Policy

 3

-After you gain access to the main PCB (printed circuit board), pinpoint the crystal oscillator part—a compact silver rectangular or square metal container, usually marked with frequency specifications.
-Moose Boy is concealed on a Motorola RF chip within this oscillator casing.
+Once you're down to the main circuit board, look for the crystal oscillator — it's a small silver rectangular metal can, usually stamped with frequency info.
+Moose Boy is hiding on a Motorola RF chip inside that little metal box.

 4